Panfactum/stack/packages/terraform/aws_kms_encrypt_key/README.md

-# AWS SSO
+# AWS KMS Encryption Key

+**Type:** Live

 Creates a multi-region KMS key used for encryption.
 Provides the ability to assign users and administrators of the key.

-## Maintainer Notes

-1. This is a multi-region module so should be deployed in global.
-This is to keep everything in sync.